wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -

 +++++++++++++++++++++++++++++
-Sensitivity analysis test 4
+Sensitivity analysis Test 4
 +++++++++++++++++++++++++++++

-.. list-table:: Results for the sensitivity analysis on Test 4 regarding the relative variation in length [%] for different values of peak magnitude (PM), thermal conductivity (ks), spacing (B), ground temperature (Tg), and the number of boreholes.
+The table bellow shows the results of the sensitivity analysis on Test 4 regarding the relative variation in length for different values of peak magnitude (PM), thermal conductivity (ks), spacing (B), ground temperature (Tg), and the number of boreholes.

+.. list-table:: Relative variation in lenght (expressed in %) for sensitivity analysis on Test 4
    :header-rows: 1

    * - Sizing method